rhafer/opencloud/CONTRIBUTING.md

 > **Note:** Please don't file an issue to ask a question.
 You'll get faster results by using the resources below.

-For general questions, please refer to [OpenCloud's FAQs](https://opencloud.eu/faq/) or ask on the [OpenCloud Central Server](https://central.opencloud.eu/).
+For general questions, please refer to [OpenCloud's FAQs](https://opencloud.eu/faq/) or check the [project page](https://github.com/opencloud-eu) for communication channels.

-We also have a [Matrix Channet](TODO) to answer your questions specifically about OpenCloud.

 ## What should I know before I get started